triton-inference-server/python_backend/README.md

 ## AddSub in NumPy

-There is no dependencies required for the AddSub numpy example.
+There is no dependencies required for the AddSub NumPy example.
 Instructions on how to use this model is explained in the quick start section.
 You can find the files in [examples/add_sub](examples/add_sub).